Jonas (footballer, born 1984): 2014–15 season

 On 12 September 2014, Jonas signed for Portuguese Primeira Liga champions Benfica on a two-year deal.
 On 5 October, he debuted for the club in a 4–0 win against Arouca, scoring his side's fourth goal.
 On 18 October, he scored a hat-trick as Benfica defeated Covilhã 2–3 in the third round of Taça de Portugal.
 On 22 November, he scored twice against Moreirense (4–1) in the Portuguese Cup.
 On 30 December, he scored the only goal in a home win against Nacional in the third round of the Taça da Liga, thus scoring in every domestic competition.

-On 21 January 2015, Jonas scored at Moreirense in the league cup and became the Brazilian with the best average number of goals in Europe (0.81), surpassing Neymar (0.74) and Luiz Adriano (0.70), with 13 goals in 16 matches.
+On 21 January 2015, Jonas scored for Moreirense in the league cup and became the Brazilian with the best average number of goals in Europe (0.81), surpassing Neymar (0.74) and Luiz Adriano (0.70), with 13 goals in 16 matches.
 On 28 February, Jonas scored twice in the thrashing of Estoril (6–0) in the league.
 On 14 March, Jonas scored his 20th goal for Benfica (in 25 matches) and set his season goal record in Europe, as Benfica beat Braga (2–0) in the Primeira Liga.
 On 4 April, he scored two goals against Nacional in the league.
 On 11 April, he scored twice against Académica de Coimbra (5–1) in the league.
 On 18 April, he scored twice in a third consecutive league match, in a win at Belenenses (0–2), and became the second best top scorer in Primeira Liga with 16 goals in 22 matches.

-On 23 May 2015, after winning the league title, Jonas netted two goals in a home win against Marítimo (4–1) in his last league match of the season in which he could have become the league's top scorer with 21 goals, but one of his three goals was wrongly invalidated for offside.
-On 29 May, he scored the first goal in a 2–1 win against Marítimo in the Taça da Liga final, being elected as man of the match.
+On 23 May 2015, after winning the league title, Jonas netted two goals in a home win against Marítimo (4–1) in his last league match of the season, in which he could have become the league's top scorer with 21 goals, but one of his three goals was wrongly invalidated for offside.
+On 29 May, he scored the first goal in a 2–1 win against Marítimo in the Taça da Liga final, being named man of the match.
 In this season, he was the top scorer in the league cup with five goals, and in the Taça de Portugal with six goals.
 On 4 July, he won the league's Player of the Year award.